XpressAI/SparkCyclone/docs/TestingAndCI.md

 ### JVM Tests

 Unit and functional test suites are available that exercise the VE-independent JVM-level code in the plugin.
-To run these tests in the `sbt` console:
+To run these tests in `sbt`:

 ```sbt
 // Run all JVM tests